FelixPlastik/AI-and-I/detected-objects/README.md

 ![](https://pyimagesearch.com/wp-content/uploads/2018/11/yolo_dl4cv.jpg)
 ![](img/table-1.jpg)

+### 1. YOLO table (YOLO = you look only once)
 All things are split into categories, classes and sub-classes.
 I recognized that tables are a well trained class since a lot of things lay on tables and its basically in a lot of indoor sceneries.
-So how much does it take to actually assume a table?
+So how much does it take to be a table?

+The YOLO table is a cover in the shape of a table to cover objects to appear like a table for example the Mercedes table.
 ![a](img/table-1.jpg)

 ![b](img/table-2.jpg)
+quick sketch of the cover

 ![c](img/table-3.jpg)

-To get into the image-recognition-world, I started with a smartphone app (there are some available for both, mac and android) The
+first tests (failing horribly but also funny) it seems that color aswell as context of an object are an important factors.

+See here the final YOLO table with some proof-of-design pictures: